General Health & Safety Guidelines

 Before entering the J:

-- Use self-screening tool (stay home if you have any of the listed symptoms or exposures) and be prepared to show verification that the screening was completed prior to entering the J.
+- Use self-screening tool and stay home if you have any of the listed symptoms or exposures.